-Be sure to check out the Xbox SmartGlass app too-it's available for free in the Windows Store, and turns Surface into a great second screen companion.
+Be sure to check out the Xbox SmartGlass app or Xbox One SmartGlass app too-it's available for free in the Windows Store, and turns Surface into a great second screen companion.
 For more info, see the Xbox SmartGlass website.

+The Xbox SmartGlass apps aren't available in all countries or regions.
 To check the availability of the SmartGlass app in your region, see the Xbox on Windows feature list.